csegura/.dotfiles/README.markdown

 Use ~/.dotfiles/start.sh

+Remember change to zsh in osx: chsh -s /bin/zsh

 ## Homebrew
 On those Mac OS machines where I install Homebrew I also edit `/etc/paths` to move the `/usr/local/bin` entry to the top of the list.
 This ensures that Homebrew-managed programs and libraries occur prior to `/usr/bin` and system-provided programs and libraries.
 The resulting `/etc/paths` files looks like this: